Krishna Institute of Medical Sciences (hospital group)

-The Krishna Institute of Medical Sciences is an Indian hospital chain based in Telangana.
+The Krishna Institute of Medical Sciences (KIMS) is an Indian hospital chain based in Telangana.
 It was founded by Dr. Bhaskar Rao Bollineni in 2000 in the city of Nellore.
-Currently, the KIMS Group operates 13 hospitals across the states of Andhra Pradesh, Telangana and Maharashtra.
+Currently, the KIMS Group operates 12 hospitals across the states of Andhra Pradesh, Telangana and Maharashtra.
 The KIMS Hospital Group is certified by NABH and NABL.
 It is listed on BSE and the NSE.

 History

-The oldest hospital from the KIMS Group was founded in 2000 at Nellore, by Dr. Bhaskar Rao Bollineni, a cardiac surgeon, who has performed over 30,000 surgeries.
-Shortly after, in 2002, he started another hospital in Rajahmundry in 2002.
-In 2004, KIMS group's flagship hospital, KIMS Secunderabad hospital was established, which is now a 1000-bedded hospital.
-Over the course of the next decade, the group expanded to several other cities in Andhra Pradesh and Maharashtra, having a total capacity of 4000 beds.
+The oldest hospital in the KIMS Group was founded in 2000 at Nellore by Dr. Bhaskar Rao Bollineni, a cardiac surgeon who has performed over 30,000 surgeries.
+Shortly after, in 2002, he started another hospital in Rajahmundry.
+In 2004, KIMS Group's flagship hospital, KIMS Secunderabad was established.
+It is now a 1,000-bed hospital.
+Over the next decade, the group expanded to several other cities in Andhra Pradesh and Maharashtra, reaching a total capacity of 4,000 beds.